Modeling Visual Hallucination: A Generative Adversarial Network Framework: Introduction

+In this paper, we look into the evidence within the neurobiology and neuropsychiatry of the human brain aiming at developing a framework for approximate inference in the hallucinating brain.
+Specifically, we examine how the perception and encoding of visual inputs contribute to the occurrence of hallucinations in certain disorders.
+This modeling facilitates the comprehension of the operational mechanisms of the visual system and assists in the identification of circumstances that could potentially elicit hallucinations.
+To illustrate the significance, imagine a psychiatrist trying to prevent a patient from entering a hallucinatory state.
+How can they effectively recognize such situations?

+Generative models are typically employed for generation tasks, such as generating EEG/fMRI data, rather than tackling extensive brain modeling problems.
+We propose a methodology for employing GANs as an adversarial framework for modeling the hallucination observed in some neurologiacl/mental health conditions, such as Parkinson's disease and Schizophrenia.
+We use an adversarial model similar to~\cite{gershman2019generative, cushing2023generative} for modeling the visual system.
+We review the biological aspects of the hallucination process and illustrate how it could occur within the visual system.
+We further investigate the proposed model through simulations, showing the differences in connections between layers during two distinct states (healthy and hallucinatory states) and comparing them with relevant brain states.
+In the next step, we explain the input of our model to demonstrate the influence of memory in this process.
+Through the use of an actual clinical sample, we illustrate how this feature can impact hallucination.

-The inference is ascertaining the probability of each potential cause given an observation~\cite{friston2003learning}.
-Approximate inference algorithms fall into two families: Monte Carlo algorithms and variational algorithms~\cite{gershman2017complex}.
-Note that, while computational neuroscientists often prefer to follow approximate inference, by exploring the biological implementation of Monte Carlo and variational methods, inspired by \cite{gershman2019generative}, our approach here is based to model VHs through an adversarial inference setup.
-Adversarial inference has some important advantages over standard Monte Carlo and variational approaches.
+Computational psychiatrists/neuroscientists often prefer to follow approximate inference by exploring the biological implementation of Monte Carlo and variational methods~\cite{gershman2017complex}.
+Inspired by~\cite{gershman2019generative}, our approach relies on an adversarial inference setup, which provides several significant advantages over standard Monte Carlo and variational approaches.
 First, it can be applied to more complex models.
-Second, the inference is more efficient than the standard Monte Carlo algorithms and it can use more flexible approximate posteriors compared to standard variational algorithms~\cite{gershman2019generative}.
-Moreover, GAN based adversarial learning techniques directly learn a generative model to construct high-quality data~\cite{dandi2020generalized}, and therefore usually more realistic than variational approaches.
+Second, it is more efficient than the standard Monte Carlo algorithms and can use more flexible approximate posteriors compared to standard variational algorithms~\cite{gershman2019generative}.
+Third, GAN-based adversarial learning techniques directly learn a generative model to construct high-quality data, making them generally more realistic than variational approaches~\cite{dandi2020generalized}.

-This paper looks into the evidence within the neurobiology and neuropsychiatry of the human brain aiming at developing a generative adversarial framework for approximate inference in the hallucinating brain.
-In Section 2, we briefly review the idea of GAN as a preliminary.
-In Section 3, we point out the relevant evidence within the mechanism of visual hallucinations.
-Then, we develop our framework for visual hallucinations in Section 4.
-Finally, we discuss the challenges of this framework in Section 5.